asbhogal/Footer-Nav-Bar/README.md

 </div>

-A simple calculator which allows for basic arithmetic operations.
-This has been coded using vanilla HTML5 & CSS3 (SCSS).
+A full-width footer with navigation links for a company (template.)
+This has been coded using vanilla HTML5 & CSS3 (SCSS) and is fully responsive, with a stylish, modern interface and optimised for the web.

 <strong>Features:</strong><br>
   - Dark themed style